GalSwid/The-ADT/README.md

 2. number of actions (suppose that number of actions is 2)

-now the first action must be "Init" - one and only. after that, continue to insert actions, for example;
+now the first action must be "Init" - one and only. after that, continue to insert actions, for example:

 3. a
 4. b 2.5 1